Safari and Gorilla Trekking in Uganda: All You Need to Know (2024)

 Gorilla Trekking: Children must be at least 15 years old in Uganda to participate.
 This age restriction applies to both Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 The regulation is enforced to ensure safety, as the trek can be physically challenging.
 It requires a level of maturity to adhere to the guidelines that protect both the gorillas and the visitors.

-Safari: For families travelling with younger children, it's advisable to explore other wildlife experiences in Uganda that are more suitable for all ages, such as wildlife safaris, which allow visitors to see a variety of animals in a less strenuous setting.
+Safari: For families traveling with younger children, it's advisable to explore other wildlife experiences in Uganda that are more suitable for all ages, such as wildlife safaris, which allow visitors to see a variety of animals in a less strenuous setting.

-Gorilla Trekking: The treks involve moderate hiking through uneven terrain with inclines, declines, sometimes dense vegetation and potentially muddy, slippery paths.
+Gorilla Trekking: The treks involve moderate hiking through uneven terrain with inclines, declines, sometimes dense vegetation, and potentially muddy, slippery paths.
 A good fitness level is recommended, but you don't need to be an athlete.
 You may prepare by gradually increasing your endurance with walks or hikes in the months leading up to your trip.

 The distance of the trek varies depending on the location of the habituated gorilla group you're assigned to visit.
-Round trips can range from a few to several kilometres (up to 5-6 km / 3-4 miles).
+Round trips can range from a few to several kilometers (up to 5-6 km / 3-4 miles).
 Being in good physical condition will help you enjoy the experience more fully and avoid fatigue during the trek.

 Safari: Most safaris involve several hours of riding in a jeep or safari vehicle.
 While the terrain can be bumpy and uneven, the rides are not overly strenuous.